cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 ### First Retreat

 My first educational retreat was in early 2019.
 I applied and got accepted out of 3000+ applicants in SEA to join [Antler](https://www.antler.co/) as an Entrepreneur-In-Residence (EIR).
-It's sort of apprentice programme and business retreat for entrepreneurs building startup.
+It's sort of apprentice program and business retreat for entrepreneurs building startup.
 Our team failed to secure a pre-seed funding from Antler and my journey as an entrepreneur ended there.
 This itself is a blog post on its own, next time.

 ### I wasn't getting hired as a Data Scientist